Burhan077/Dotfiles/README.md

 The files above are Z Shell Config Files
+Also this mainly works on arch sice I use Arch btw.
 You Need Git installed to work with these configs
 Type this in your Terminal